vbc221/ei-prep-pub/study-guide.md

 ### Create valid, semantic, accessible HTML

 Note in particular the use of semantic elements like `header`, `section`, and `footer`, and the use of the `lang` and `role` attributes, which are accessibility must haves.

+Setting this value to en tells the browser that the main language for the document is English so screen readers will choose the appropriate voice when reading it aloud.
+Roles tell a browser, "This is the kind of job my content is supposed to do."
+They make it easier for screen reader users to understand what is on the page and how to use it.

 ```html
 <!DOCTYPE html>